xavierjefferson/Hangfire.Dashboard.Authorization/README.md

-Hangfire.Dashboard.Authorization
+Snork.AspNet.DashboardBuilder.Authorization
 ================================

-Some authorization filters for Hangfire's Dashboard.
+Some authorization filters for dashboards.

 Installation
 -------------